-The autumn offering (arriving at the end of the month) includes breakfast gnocchi with shiitake, enoki, shimeji and oyster mushrooms, goat’s curd and chilli butter; and a sticky-date hotcake with salted-caramel sauce, peanut brittle and Jaffa ice-cream.
+The autumn offering includes breakfast gnocchi with shiitake, enoki, shimeji and oyster mushrooms, goat’s curd and chilli butter; and a sticky-date hotcake with salted-caramel sauce, peanut brittle and Jaffa ice-cream.

 Davies worked on the polished monochrome interior with Amanda Meiklejohn of Williams Ross Architects.
 Previously Northern Eatery restaurant, the light-filled site attracted Davies’s attention long before he considered moving in.

 “I always looked at the venue; it [was] screaming out to be a daytime cafe … it’s so beautiful, it’s got big open windows,” says Davies.

 There are two outdoor areas, a white picket fence entrance with greenery and broad umbrellas, and the back courtyard.
 Dogs are welcome.